librenms/librenms/doc/Support/SNMP-Configuration-Examples.md

 snmp-agent sys-info contact <YOUR-CONTACT>
 snmp-agent sys-info location <YOUR-LOCATION>
-snmp-agent sys-info version all snmp-agent packet max-size 4000
+snmp-agent sys-info version all snmp-agent packet max-size 6000
 ```

-> `packet max-size` is required for some walks to complete.
+> `packet max-size` is required for some walks to complete, but the path must support fragmentation.

 SNMPv3